 In theory we can, but as the Neilson route is relatively simple, low cost, and has clear benefits to you we never do this these days.

 Can Inky create me an ISBN bar code?

 Yes, Inky has the software to create ISBN bar codes.
-We make a small charge for this and email you the bar code in EPS (vector) and TIFF (bitmap) formats ready for you to insert into your artwork.
-Speak to the helpdesk to arrange this.
+We make a small charge for this and email you the bar code in PDF format ready for you to insert into your artwork.
+You can order this at the same time as ordering your books, or speak to the helpdesk to add it to your order.
 You must have the ISBN number first before we can generate a bar code for you.